This covered Non-documentary conditions in Documentary Credits subject to UCP 600 and was published in January 2022, link below.

 As stated in UCP 600 article 2, a complying presentation means a presentation that is in accordance with the terms and conditions of the credit, the applicable provisions of UCP 600 and international standard banking practice.

 However, from time to time, a documentary credit may include a condition that does not stipulate a required document evidencing compliance with that condition.
-Such conditions are generally referred to as non-documentary or non-documentary conditions
+Such conditions are generally referred to as non-documentary or non-documentary conditions.

 Whilst the UCP 600 do not make explicit reference to a non-documentary condition, these are the focus of sub-article 14 (h).

-non-documentary condition may arise due to various reasons including:
+A non-documentary condition may arise due to various reasons including:

 - The issuing bank fails to carefully review the documentary credit application form for any instances where the applicant has stipulated a condition but not indicated the document on which compliance of such condition is to be indicated, nor mentioned any specific document that is to be presented for that purpose.